 (-) To make the activity simpler, use a shorter string on your “fishing rod.”

 Activity 3: Watch this video for a brief description of pyramids and mummies.
 One of the most famous places in Egypt is the pyramids of Giza.
 Look at the pictures in our book We’re Sailing Down the Nile to see what the pyramids look like.
 Your child might also enjoy looking at these photos of the pyramids today.
-Now, let’s build our own pyramid using one of the two ways suggested in this post.
-(One version is done with sugar cubes and another is done with LEGO, so choose the version your child will enjoy most!)
-If your child enjoys Minecraft, they could also build a pyramid there.)
+Now, let’s build our own pyramid using sugar cubes or LEGOs.
+(If your child enjoys Minecraft, they could also build a pyramid there.)

 Activity 4: Read the section about mummies in the Hieroglyphs book.
 The mummy experiment using apples.
 Start this today, and it will do its thing all week long.
 Come back to it again at the end of the week to finish off your Egyptian studies.
 (Note for grownups: The blog we link to is not secular, but the activity itself is.)

 The ancient Egyptians had a written code called hieroglyphics.
 Instead of words written with letters, it was a form of writing that used pictures or symbols to convey words.
 They wrote on paper called papyrus, which was made from river reeds.
 Read the section about papyrus in the book Hieroglyphs to learn more about it.

 Activity 1: The cartouche was an oval-shaped name plate that was placed in the tomb of ancient Egyptians so they could be identified. (source) Let’s make our own cartouche by making your name in hieroglyphs in playdough or modeling clay for this craft.
 (Note: To actually wear it as a necklace, the air-dry clay works best.)